szajbus/szajbus.github.io/_jobs/telnyx.md

 Earlier, member of Telephony Applications team, responsible for the development of services and tooling for controlling real time communications via the Telnyx API.

-Main technologies: Elixir/OTP, Python, Etcd, Elasticsearch, Cassandra, Kubernetes.
+Main technologies: Elixir/OTP, Python, Etcd, Elasticsearch, Docker, Kubernetes, Ansible.